 The fact that a lawyer is hired may indicate that the defendant is taking matters seriously and is acting responsibly about the charges.
 An attorney will discuss with the court factors that may weigh in favor of the accused: lack of prior criminal history, outstanding community member, etc. Next, at an arraignment, the defendant is informed of the formal charges in open court.
-At this point a plea is entered (not guilty, guilty, no contest).
+At this point, the defendent will enter a plea (not guilty, guilty, no contest).

 A pretrial conference allows your attorney to negotiate with the prosecutor.
 The State may offer your attorney a “deal.”
 An experienced attorney will then discuss the deal with you, give you options, and recommend to you what to do—- keeping in mind your best interests and best possible outcome.

 In a DUI case, most trials are tried to a jury.
 You have the right to a trial by jury.
 Your lawyer is an important part of the selection process.
 Picking the right jurors can obviously better your chances of a positive outcome for your case.

 At the trial, both the prosecutor and defense attorney gives an opening statement and previews the evidence to come later.
 The State presents its case, then the Defense may make a motion to dismiss based on the State failing to present evidence to convict.
 If the case is not dismissed, then the defendant presents a case.
 After closing arguments and case summation, a jury will deliberate, discuss the case, then render a verdict.